 What can a life tell us about an era?

-Follow the untold story of Irish soldier and artist Richard St. George, whose personal trauma and untimely death provide a window into the entangled histories of the American Revolution of 1776 and the Irish Revolution of 1798.
+Cost of Revolution: The Life and Death of an Irish Soldier followed the untold story of Irish soldier and artist Richard St. George, whose personal trauma and untimely death provide a window into the entangled histories of the American Revolution of 1776 and the Irish Revolution of 1798.
 The art he created and commissioned provides a unique perspective of the physical and emotional costs of these revolutionary moments.

 Richard St. George joined the British Army and donned a red coat to fight against the American “rebels” in 1776.
 Over the next twenty years, St. George survived a severe head wound at the Battle of Germantown, mourned over the tragic death of his wife, and saw the rule of kings and of gentlemen like himself violently challenged on two continents.
 Along the way, he made sketches, published cartoons, and commissioned portraits and paintings to document his experiences and emotions.
 In 1798, he stood in opposition to the growing Irish Revolution and was killed by his tenants.